 Any retail store relies on a constant supply of new inventory to sell to customers, but grocery stores face special challenges when it comes to consumer demand.
 As food suppliers, they rely on a steady stream of deliveries to ensure that the food they carry is fresh.
 Any interruption in the system can leave shelves empty and customers fleeing to other suppliers after a storm.
-Attorney Bill Voss explains how grocery store owners are often have less wind damage coverage than they need, and why they face challenges in collecting payment after wind storms.
+Attorney Bill Voss explains how grocery store owners often have less wind damage coverage than they need, and why they face challenges in collecting payment after wind storms.

 Will Your Wind Damage Coverage Be Enough to Restore Your Supermarket?

 Any damage to a grocery store can cause immeasurable losses to inventory, customers, reputation, and profits.
 Commercial insurance is often the only way stores are able to make necessary repairs and continue to do business after a major storm.
 However, there are many limitations on wind damage coverage that can greatly affect the amount of your compensation.

 For example, many owners have filed claims only to discover that their wind damage policies did not cover the full cost of:

 - Food spoilage.
 When downed electrical lines leave stores without power, a great deal of inventory is at risk of becoming inedible.
 Perishable items such as fresh produce and food that requires refrigeration or freezing will immediately start to lose freshness, and will often need to be thrown out to avoid risk to customers.
 Food items may become wet or moldy as freezers and refrigerators climb to room temperature, causing flooding inside the store.
 To make matters worse, employees will not be able to restock empty refrigerated cases and freezers until power is restored and containers have once again reached optimal cold temperatures.
 Food spoilage insurance can protect against these losses, although it is often an optional add-on form of coverage to protect a business against this type of risk.